 The AMA understands that one report will not fix the decline of the private health system in Australia and will continue to work to ensure its viability and sustainability into the future.
+Also see page 25.

 AGED CARE REFORMS

 COVID-19 had a devastating impact on aged care throughout 2020, and in responding the AMA emerged as one of the strongest voices advocating for workers and residents in the aged care sector.